renatocaliari/contornos/docs/en/contornos.md

 # Forums

 The organization may also have Forums.
 Unlike contornos, a forum does not have its own artifacts or structural roles.
-See below for the structure example.
+See below in the [structure example](en/example-of-a-structure-of-contornos).

 **Rules:**
 - A Forum exists around a topic, idea, technique or skill to discuss, learn and exchange with interested people.